rkalescky/documentation/access.rst

 Linux
 -----

-Specific instructions will vary by Linux distribution, but generally the steps are as follows.
+Specific access instructions vary by different Linux distributions, but generally the steps are as follows.

 #.
 Open a terminal
 #.
 Type ``ssh -CX <your_username>@m2.smu.edu`` where ``<your_username>`` is your